 Let them make mistakes.
 Don’t hover and try to stop your child from making any mistakes.
 Failure can be the best teacher!
 A little struggle can boost confidence by showing your child how strong they can be and what they are able to overcome.
 Watch closely though, don’t let them get too discouraged in the face of defeat.
 If you feel that your child is becoming too discouraged, have the circle members tell stories about times they failed at something, and what steps they took to overcome the defeat.
 Your child will see that everyone messes up sometimes and the key is to not give up.

 Explore different learning styles.
 If your child is struggling with a task, see if there is another way to complete it.
 There are four main types of learning styles, and everyone learns best through one of them.
 Explore the different styles and see where your child fits in.
 You may find that switching the way a subject is taught can make all the difference in your child’s cooperation and motivation!
 Don’t forget to ask your circle if you get stuck!
 Your other members may have ideas or suggestions that you never would have come up with on your own.
+Also, don’t hesitate to reach out to professionals, for example, if you need assistance with writing an essay or any other assignments.

 Don’t forget to be a good role model for your child!
 You need to make sure that you are demonstrating the behavior that you want to see.
 If you give up easily, have a negative attitude, or are generally unmotivated, you may even be the source of the problem.
 If you find that to be true, create your own circle of encouragement!
 Let your family and friends inspire you as well.